Morphine sulfate (mor-fean sul-fate)

 Taking other medicines

-Tell your doctor if you are taking any other medicines or dietary supplements, including any that you buy without a prescription
+Tell your doctor or pharmacist if you are taking any other medicines or dietary supplements, including any that you buy without

-Some medicines and SEVREDOL tablets may interfere with each other.
+Some medicines, alcohol and SEVREDOL tablets may interfere with each other.
 These include:

 medicines to treat depression, psychiatric or mental disorders